A Bible Study by Jack Kelley

 Matt.
 24:34 And Psalm 90:10

-Based on these two verses I believe Jesus said His 2nd Coming would take place about 70-80 years from the time Israel became a nation again in 1948.
+Based on these two verses, I believe Jesus said His Second Coming would take place about 70-80 years from the time Israel became a nation again in 1948.
 (As I demonstrated in “Why The Re-Birth Of Israel Is A Sign Of The End”, it doesn’t make sense to tie Matt.
-24:34 to signs that happen just a few years before the 2nd coming.)
+24:34 to signs that happen just a few years before the Second Coming.)
 Adding 70-80 years to 1948 brings us to the range of 2018-2028.
-When Daniel’s 70th Week begins, there will only be seven years left until the 2nd coming.
+When Daniel’s 70th Week begins, there will only be seven years left until the Second Coming.
 So that would place the rapture between 2011 and 2021.

 It takes a confirmed visual sighting to mark the official beginning of Rosh Hashanna, but Matt.
 24:29 says the moon will not give its light following the end of the Great Tribulation, so no one will know the day or hour of the Lord’s return until they see Him coming on the clouds of the sky with power and great glory.
 (Matt.
 24:30)

 That’s as much of a hint as to timing the Bible gives us.
 But remember, if Israel acted without restraint, Psalm 83 would likely require only a week or two to fulfill.
 Isaiah 17 involves only the firing of a missile or the dropping of a bomb.
 The Rapture of the Church will happen in the twinkling of an eye.
 God could annihilate the forces of Ezekiel 38 in an afternoon.
 My point is, it is not too much for Him to accomplish all this in a relatively short period of time.